 Both subjects are interesting in very different ways.
 The bride has subtle gentle features and the innocence of youth, the fireman's features are bold and his entire face lifts into a welcoming smile.

 No portrait has been more exciting than Morgan Freeman; the complexity of his facial features and textures, his electrifying gaze and to find a photo with his hands was sheer joy!
 It's the only portrait that includes color, but this special place in my heart, deserved something special.
 Although Kevin is on my short list of favorite actors, my choice was based on a specific feature; eyes that draw you in.
-My 'favorites' must have one quality; to convey what their character is experiencing without speaking, moving or gesturing.
+My 'favorites' must have one quality; convey what the character is experiencing without speaking, moving or gesturing.
 Both possess this rare quality.

-The first portrait is extremelly dear to me; she's my great-grandmother that I speak of in my welcome page.
+The first portrait is extremelly dear to me; she's my great-grandmother I speak of in my welcome page.
 The young boy was commissioned.

 I didn't expect either of these subjects to capture my attention.
 The whips of Johnny's hair and the printed shirt intrigued me.
 Oprah was adorned with huge jagged diamond earrings that distracted from the graceful curves of her face and features.
 My intention was to show just how naturally beautiful she is.